MiguelStattmiller/SAR-Passive-Radar-LimeSDR-Simulator/README.md

 # Passive Radar| SDR | MATLAB | GNU RADIO

+OBJECTIVE:

+ The main purpose of this work is to develop a passive radar using LimeSDR in ISM spectrum.

 ORGANIZATION AND SEQUENCE:

  1. LITERATURE- In this folder there is a document (.PWP) that contains the abstracts of Scientific Articles/Documents used for the investigation of the theme of the Master's